root-project/root/README/ReleaseNotes/v634/index.md

 % 2024-11
 <a name="TopOfPage"></a>

+## Important note about this development release

+6.34 is a short term support cycle not meant to be used for data taking.
+It will be superseded by the 6.36 cycle, which is foreseen to start with 6.36.00 in the second quarter of 2025.
+Patch releases of the 6.36 cycle will be provided until June 30th 2025.

 ## Introduction

-ROOT version 6.34.00 is scheduled for release at the end of November 2024.
+The development ROOT version 6.34.00 is scheduled for release at the end of November 2024.

 For more information, see: